How Trump became 'the white affirmative action president'

 This fall, Trump incorrectly stated that a stock market rally could reduce the national debt.
 He once said he admired "Article 12" in the Constitution (there are only seven).
 He also said that Andrew Jackson, the seventh president of the United States, was "really angry" about the Civil War.
 Jackson died 16 years before the Civil War began.

-"It's a position he's utterly unqualified for," says Anderson.
+"It's a position he's utterly unqualified for," says Anderson, a professor of African-American studies at Emory University in Atlanta.
 "He doesn't think.
 He doesn't read.
 He doesn't connect dots."

 Nor does he seem to want to, other critics say.